-This Creamy Baked Potato Soup is ultimate comfort food, combining soft potatoes and a creamy, luscious broth that’s flavored with crispy bacon, sharp cheddar cheese and tangy sour cream.
-It’s ideal for chilly evenings or anytime you need a warming, hearty plate.
-Add bacon and fresh chives to the top of each bowl for even more flavor and texture.
-Be it served as a main course or paired with a crispy salad, every morsel of this soup will warm your soul.
+This Creamy Baked Potato Soup is the ultimate comfort food — creamy and luscious, it’s made with tender potatoes and a broth enhanced with crispy bacon, sharp cheddar cheese and sharp sour cream.
+It’s perfect for cool nights or whenever you want a warming, hearty plate.
+Top each bowl with bacon and fresh chives for extra flavor and texture.
+Served as a main dish — or with a crisp salad alongside — each bite of this soup will warm your heart.

 Why You’ll Love This Recipe:

-Rich and Creamy: Potatoes, butter, sour cream and cheese make for a velvety mouthfeel that you can’t resist.
+Rich and Creamy: Potatoes, butter, sour cream and cheddar contribute to that heavenly velvety mouthfeel.

-Bacon Infused: Crispy bacon pieces work with a creamy base for crunch.
+Bacon Infused: Crispy bacon bits for a creamy base for texture.

-Crowd-Pleaser: Hearty enough to be a main dish, but also a great appetizer or side.
+Happy Crowd: Hearty enough to be a main, but equally good as an appetizer or side.

-Simple Ingredients: This soup calls for pantry staples, so it’s a budget-friendly option that’s still packed with flavor.
+Simple Ingredients: This soup uses pantry staples, so it’s a cheap meal that is also packed with flavor.

 Would you like to save this?